Phoenix police say man shot ex-girlfriend before ambush

 Video from the scene shows another man coming outside holding a baby and a satchel.
 The man put the satchel on the ground and then laid down the infant, wrapped in a blanket, between the satchel and the front door.
 He raised his hands to surrender while backing away from the house.

-Other officers approached the doorway, and the suspect fired more shots.
+After that man was detained, other officers approached the doorway to get the baby girl, and the suspect fired more shots.
 The police returned fire, which then led the suspect to barricade himself.
-Eight of the officers were wounded by bullets or shrapnel in that exchange, Williams said.
+Eight of the officers were wounded by ricocheting bullets or shrapnel in that exchange, Williams said.

 Police were able to get the baby to safety as a SWAT unit took over.

-The suspect remained barricaded for several hours and was later found dead inside the home.
-Police didn’t specify how he died.

-They also found the suspect’s ex-girlfriend, who had been shot and was critically injured.
-She died hours later, police said.
+Police also found the suspect’s ex-girlfriend in the home.
+She had been shot and was critically injured, and she died hours later at a hospital, police said.
 Williams said the baby was believed to be the woman and suspect’s child.

-The man who brought the baby outside suffered non-life-threatening injuries.
-“No information suggests that he’s part of the ambush, but it’s an ongoing investigation,” Williams said.
+She is now in state custody.

-No identities were released, and police said they were still trying to learn circumstances of the incident.
-Detectives were gathering evidence and processing the scene Friday morning.
+Police identified the gunman as 36-year-old Morris Richard Jones III and said they were still trying to learn about the circumstances preceding the incident.

 “This is just one more example of the dangers that officers face every day keeping us and our community safe,” Police Chief Jeri Williams said at an early morning news conference.
 “If I seem upset, I am.
 This is senseless.
 It does not need to happen and it continues to happen over and over again.”

-The immediate information will determine how the first officers respond as they get to the scene, he said.
+The immediate information would determine how the first officers respond as they get to the scene, he said.

 Traditionally, a barricaded suspect buys the police time to set up a perimeter and call a SWAT team, which could take 20 minutes to arrive.
 But if someone is injured inside, “the human factor takes over,” Grollnek said.
 “I’m the first one there, I’m going in.”